by Heidi M.

 Welcome to the world of education

-to assist you with education abroad advising and programming.
-While many
+available to assist you with education abroad advising and programming.
+While

-additional resources exist on specific topics, this guide is designed to be a
+many additional resources exist on specific topics, this guide is designed to

 resources to have at your fingertips.